chaos-lab/nachbar/Readme.md

 The basic scenario is as following:

-  - User A fill out a nickname and some extra info, then login(No registration needed).
+  - User A fills out nickname and some extra info, then login(No registration needed).
   - The system judges user A's geological position by GPS or IP, then find and return nearbys to A.
   - The client(browser or app) displays the nearbys on a map or as a list.
-  - User A sends private message to one nearby B, or broadcast a message so that all nearbys can receive it.
+  - User A sends private message to one nearby B, or broadcasts a message so that all nearbys can receive it.

 # Technology